JoeyHendricks/STATS-PAL/README.md

 </p>

-When these test are compared in the following order and pulled through our ranking mechanism we would get the following results:
+When these test are compared in the following order and pulled through our ranking heuristic we would get the following results:

 | Baseline RunID | Benchmark RunID | Rank | Kolmogorov-Smirnov Distance | Wasserstein Distance |
 |----------------|-----------------|------|-----------------------------|----------------------|